ocarsonfils/ocarsonfils.github.io/about.markdown

 <!-- About Page content -->
 # Hi!
-I'm O'Carson Fils
+I'm O'Carson Fils.
 I graduated from the University of South Florida in May 2024, with a Bachelor of Science in Business Analytics and Information Systems.
 During college, I participated in the Debut Labs startup incubator program, and am working as a Technology Analyst at Citi to develop my software and data engineering skills.